Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

 \subsection{Mental models of deliberation}

-As suggested by Figure \ref{undoplot3} and models 3--4 in Table \ref{tu1}, beliefs about average behavior and average errors (Equation \ref{undoerror}) are causally reduced by deliberation, a result confirmed by the preregistered analysis in Section \ref{undopra7} in the Appendix ($p = 0.009$).
-Section \ref{undomht} in the Appendix discusses issues of multiple hypothesis testing.
-Furthermore, model 1 in Table \ref{tu5} in the Appendix replicates this result for the binary outcome of the error being nil.
-Except for one particularly conservative adjustment of $p$-values, deliberation does appear to reduce errors.
+As suggested by Figure \ref{undoplot3} and models 3--4 in Table \ref{tu1}, beliefs about average behavior and average errors (Equation \ref{undoerror}) are causally reduced by deliberation, confirmed by the preregistered analysis in Section \ref{undopra7} of the Appendix ($p = 0.009$; adjusted $p = 0.017$).
+Section \ref{undomht} in the Appendix discusses the adjustment for multiple hypothesis testing.
+Model 1 in Table \ref{tu5} (Appendix) replicates this for the binary outcome of zero error.
+Deliberation reduces errors.
 As expected, the injunctive norm is unchanged across treatments (model 2 in Table \ref{tu1} and Section \ref{undopra6} in the Appendix).

 \begin{result} CAs believe that Choosers, with deliberation, come closer to CAs' subjectively preferred choice.
 Hypothesis \ref{undohyp6} (mechanism 1) is confirmed. \end{result}